EberronBruce/Udacity_Asteroid_Radar/README.md

 Asteroid Radar

 ### Installation
 Should be able to clone the app and it should start working in Android Studios.
 This is for the Android Udacity class.
+Put your API key in Constants.kt.
+It would be marked with Put your API Key here.

 ## Built With